dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```TO```
 - [ ] ```BETWEEN```

-Question 02: Drag and drop from the options below to update the "students" table to set Jake's university to MIT.
+Question 02: Drag and drop from the options below to update the `students` table to set Jake's university to MIT.
 His id is 682.

 ```sql
 _____ students